S11UB11AYAN/Yoober/Readme.md

 -   Working \`/register\` endpoint with hashed password and JWT
 -   Fixed critical MongoDB connection issue
 -   Auth utilities working as expected

+# 📆 Day 3 – June 27, 2025

+## ✅ What I Did

+-   Built the \`/login\` route for user authentication
+-   Added middleware to authorize user based on JWT token
+-   Created logout functionality using token blacklisting (with 24hr TTL)

+## 🔐 Login Route

+-   Looked for user by email:

+    const user = await User.findOne({ email }).select('+password');

+-   If user not found:

+    return res.status(401).json({ message: 'Invalid email or password' });

+-   Compared password using \`comparePassword\` method
+-   If match, returned a new JWT token

+## 🛡️ Auth Middleware

+Purpose: To protect private routes (like user profile)

+Steps:

+1. Check if a token is present (typically in headers or cookies)
+2. If no token → \`401 Unauthorized\`
+3. If token is present → verify the JWT
+4. Extract \`<sub>id</sub>\` from token payload
+5. Use \`<sub>id</sub>\` to fetch the user from the database
+6. Attach user info to \`req.user\` and continue

+## 🚪 Logout Logic

+Implemented logout using a ****token blacklist strategy****:

+-   Stored blacklisted tokens in DB with TTL of 24 hours
+-   Every protected route checks if token is blacklisted
+-   If yes → respond with \`401 Unauthorized\`

+## 🧠 Notes

+-   Used \`.select(&rsquo;+password&rsquo;)\` in \`login\` because password is excluded by default
+-   Middleware is reusable and will be used in all protected routes
+-   JWTs are stateless by default; blacklisting adds state for logout tracking

+## ✅ Features Completed

+-   Login route with password check and token issue
+-   Auth middleware to verify and attach user
+-   Logout using token blacklist with TTL = 24hrs
+-   Basic authentication workflow completed